krobot-framework/krobot-docs/guide/dependency-injection.md

 private CommandManager commands;
 ```

-The " _@Inject_ " annotation means that this field should be filled by Guice.
+The `@Inject` annotation means that this field should be filled by Guice.
 Obviously, Guice only fill the fields of the class that it creates.
 Your bot instance is created by Guice, but you can also manually create classes using it, by accessing the injector instance :

 ```java
 MyClass myClass = Krobot.injector().getInstance(MyClass.class);